paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 ```
 ````

-An example for reliability allocation using FOO method is shown in {numref}`methodo-table5-14`.
+An example for reliability allocation using {term}`FOO` method is shown in {numref}`methodo-table5-14`.
 The system level reliability target of 0.9 is distributed to sub-systems based on weighting factor obtained from Eq. {eq}`Equation_methodo_7`.

 <input type="text" class="myInput" id="myInput5-14" onkeyup="searchTableJupyter(this, 'methodo_table5_14')" placeholder="Search table...">